For Those Considering Buying a House in Washington Park – See if Wash Park Suits You!

 Shopping in Washington Park

 Washington Park East contains the neighborhood’s main shopping district on South Gaylord Street between Tennessee and Mississippi avenues.
 Also known as Old South Gaylord, this area is chock-full of cute specialty shops like The Paper Lady, a stationary shop; The Singletrack Factory, a bike store; Bottle Shop 33, a wine and spirits shop; Wish Boutique, a women’s fashion funhouse; Silk Road, an eclectic housewares gallery; Lil Angel, a pet boutique; Trout’s, a men’s clothier; Two Sole Sister’s, a shoe store; and many others.
 Several hair and nail salons, massage parlors, day spas, yoga and pilates studios can be found here, too.
+Walking distance from all of these locations makes Wash Park a great place to buy a home or sell a home.

 With so many services and amenities on one quaint block, Old South Gaylord is one of the main attractions of the neighborhood.
 Additionally, there is a small collection of shops and restaurants on University Boulevard in Bonnie Brae, a pocket neighborhood that shares a border with the Wash Park neighborhood.
 The nearby Platt Park neighborhood features an extensive selection of boutiques, restaurants, art galleries, bars and gift shops to explore.